-11. Regtech
+9. Regtech

-11.1 Regulation of Regtech Providers
+9.1 Regulation of Regtech Providers

-Regtech providers are not directly regulated so long as they do not render any service that is directly regulated as a subcontracted function or provide what could be considered reserved advice for some professions.
+Regtech providers are not directly regulated as long as they do not render any service directly regulated as a subcontracted function or provide what could be considered reserved advice for some professions.

-With the rise of new fintech solutions leading to the development of new regulatory frameworks, the compliance cost for all players, whether new or legacy ones, has risen in the last years.
-In turn, fintechs originated new and ingenious ways to streamline the procedures to comply with all the new impositions set by these new legislations and regulations.
+With the rise of new fintech solutions leading to the development of new regulatory frameworks, the compliance cost for all players, whether new or legacy ones, has risen in recent years.
+In turn, fintechs have created new and ingenious ways to streamline procedures to comply with all the new impositions set by these new legislations and regulations.

-The category under which a potential regtech could theoretically be considered to be regulated needs to be assessed on a case-by-case basis, depending on the depth and level of "compliance activity" being developed.
+The category under which a potential regtech could theoretically be considered regulated needs to be assessed on a case-by-case basis, depending on the depth and level of "compliance activity" being developed.
 Assessing whether a particular solution is within the scope of a regulated sector or profession is not simple.
 For example, KYC services are strongly prone to being outsourced.
 In this case, the fintech solution provider should be aware that this third-party service provider could fall within the scope of the AML Act.

-Another issue that should be considered when developing a regtech project is to be aware that certain outputs can be construed as legal advice, which in some jurisdictions is illegal because such advice is reserved to licensed professionals such as lawyers, financial analysts and advisers.
+Another issue that should be considered when developing a regtech project is to be aware that certain outputs can be construed as legal advice, which in some jurisdictions is illegal because such advice is reserved for licensed professionals such as lawyers, financial analysts and advisers.